 Matt Drecun joined Kellogg Hansen as an associate in 2019.
+He has experience litigating disputes at the trial and appellate levels across a broad range of areas.
 Before joining the firm, Matt served as a law clerk to the Honorable Stephen A. Higginson on the U.S. Court of Appeals for the Fifth Circuit and the Honorable Keith P. Ellison on the U.S. District Court for the Southern District of Texas.
+He also either worked for or interned with the following: the Speaker of the Texas House of Representatives, a Texas state senator, the Civil Rights Division of the U.S. Department of Justice, and the Houston Food Bank.

-Matt graduated with Highest Honors from the University of Texas School of Law, where he was Associate Editor of the Texas Law Review and earned the Dean’s Achievement Award for outstanding student in six courses.
-During law school he interned in the policy office of the Speaker of the Texas House of Representatives and in the Civil Rights Division of the U.S. Department of Justice.
-Matt holds a Master of Public Affairs degree from the LBJ School of Public Affairs at the University of Texas and an A.B. in politics from Princeton University, where he graduated cum laude.
+Matt graduated with Highest Honors from the University of Texas School of Law, where he was a member of the Supreme Court and Civil Rights clinics and an associate editor of the Texas Law Review.
+Matt also holds a Master of Public Affairs degree from the LBJ School of Public Affairs at the University of Texas and an A.B. in politics from Princeton University, where he graduated cum laude.

 Cruel and Unusual Parole, 95 Texas L. Rev. 707 (2017)